Over $1 Billion won for our clients!

 • Trucking company’s drug and alcohol testing policies

-Having a knowledgeable attorney from DeMayo Law Offices by your side from start to finish could improve your chances of receiving higher compensation opposed to handling your case on your own.
+Having a knowledgeable attorney on drunk driving accidents from DeMayo Law Offices by your side from start to finish could improve your chances of receiving higher compensation.
 We know the tactics insurance companies use and how to overcome any obstacles that come our way.
-We can also communicate directly with the insurance adjuster assigned to your claim on your behalf.
-That way, you don’t run the risk of saying something that negatively impacts your claim’s outcome.

 Injuries Commonly Caused In Accidents With An Impaired Truck Driver

-The likelihood of walking away from a truck accident with minimal injuries or none at all is slim.
-Collisions that involve large trucks typically result in severe injuries and fatalities.
 Tractor-trailers can crush a passenger vehicle with ease when the two collide with each other.
-Devastating injuries and property damage are more likely if an impaired truck driver is involved because the driver can’t foresee dangers or react appropriately to an impending accident.
+Devastating injuries and property damage are more likely if an impaired truck driver is involved because the impaired truck driver can’t foresee dangers or react appropriately to an impending accident.

 The most common injuries in accidents like this are: